AwesomeController/serious-business/kickstarter/body_copy.md

 Ten Awesome Controllers in your choice of colors plus 10 dongles of your choice.
+These orders are gauranteed to ship
+*before* the Green versions.

 Add $10 for each additional dongle you'd like.